1. Home>

 Vosotras / Vosotrostomáisyou (plural) drink

-Ellas / Ellos / Ustedestomanthey drink, you (plural formal) drink
+Ellas / Ellos / Ustedestomanthey drink

 Or use our app: